 Breathing is not something we frequently think about it, even though we all take roughly 20,000 breaths of air every day.
 It can be easy to take clean air for granted.
 But for the nearly half of Americans who still live in areas with unhealthy air, the lack of clean air is often a top of mind concern – especially for those with underlying health conditions worsened by poor air quality.

 Fifty years ago, the Clean Air Act was established to guarantee everyone access to healthy air, and since this landmark public health law has been in effect, it has dramatically reduced air pollution across the country and saved millions of lives.
 Our recent “Clean Air for All: 50 Years of the Clean Air Act ” symposium highlighted this tremendous progress—but also brought to light the amount of work we still have left to do.
+You can view the recording of the symposium here.

 The symposium featured a stellar line-up of speakers on four different panels covering different aspects of the law’s impact and the future of clean air efforts.
 The Clean Air Act’s overall success is a result of meticulous and insightful planning, and impressive foresight on behalf of the authors.
 Tom Jorling, one of the key Congressional staff authors of the law, noted that there was a lot of effort that went into laying the groundwork for the bipartisan support of the law in Congress.
 Jorling shared that the senators who sponsored the law participated in 30 hearings where they expressed “frustration that air pollution was a continuing problem and that Congress had not provided either the objective or the tools to actually meet the promise of cleaner the air.”